-Ideas for teachers
+Passive Voice Ideas for Teachers

 The materials and lesson plans assume that your students are at an intermediate level or above and already have some knowledge of the grammatical features highlighted on the website.
 There are of course many ways in which you could adapt the materials for use in class, with different permutations of individual work, pair work and group work, and the ideas below are just suggestions to prompt your own creativity.
 If you would like to share your teaching ideas for the materials please contact me and we can put your ideas up on the English for Uni blog.
 My email address is email@example.com.

 I do not know how long your classes are, so the ideas below can be adapted in any way you like.
 You might want to spend longer on some features than others, or you might want to use a flipped/inverted classroom approach and give the students some things to do before class and use the class time to discuss particularly difficult areas.

-The website materials and exercises can be downloaded as a PowerPoint presentation, pdf files, or as Word files if you want to adapt them yourself.
+The website materials and exercises can be downloaded as a PowerPoint presentation, PDF files, or as Word files if you want to adapt them yourself.

 If you want to use the website exercises in class, I’ve found that it works well to put a QR code up on a screen for the students to scan so they can go directly to an exercise.
-To generate a QR code, copy the URL for the exercise and then paste it into a QR code generator, such as this one: http://www.qrstuff.com/ You can use this in a very basic way, with all the custom suggestions, and produce a black and white code to copy using either a screen shot or the snipping tool.
+To generate a QR code, copy the URL for the exercise and then paste it into a QR code generator, such as this one: http://www.qrstuff.com/.
+You can use this in a very basic way, with all the custom suggestions, and produce a black and white code to copy using either a screen shot or the snipping tool.
 Then paste this code into a PowerPoint slide and project it on a screen or wall.
 It takes less than a minute to do this and the students enjoy using the code.

 You could also give students a copy of the video transcript and ask them to act out the story.
 They could even change the story to include different verbs, and make a video of their final product.

 Suggestion 1 - Focus: Active, passive and middle voice